skrey/yellow-extensions/gallery/README.md

 Defining image captions in your text settings:

     photo-1314380.jpg: This is an example caption.
-    photo-1425315.jpg: Sunset at the beach.
-Time to make a photo. photo-2387365-fika-time.jpg: Fika is an important part of life in Sweden.
+    photo-2387365-fika-time.jpg: Fika is an important part of life in Sweden.
+Photo: Taylor Franz photo-2391666-start-painting.jpg: Watercolors, brushes and paper.
+Photo: Tim Arterbury

 ## Developer